-Asking your community what resonates with them
+Ask your community what resonates with them

 The email asks, “What’s resonating with you?
 Do you still want to hear about new collection launches and sustainability related stuff?
 Or do you need a break?
 Please let us know.”

-Segmenting based on relevance
+Segment based on relevance

-“We’ve been nimble by trying to get as much information on our website—in our pop over and our banners.
-We also have a blog that we’re updating regularly,” said Mike.
+“We tried to get as much information on our website—in our pop over and our banners,” Mike Altman, Senior Retention Manager, explained.
+“We also have a blog that we updated regularly.”